 It helps us avoid turning to the radio in a desperate attempt to keep the kids entertained and quiet.
 Have you listened to the radio lately?
 Not only is most of the music not remotely child-friendly (is popular music getting worse or am I just getting really old?) but I find even the announcers are often inappropriate.
 It used to be that you could count on certain stations to keep it clean while others were a little racier, but now no one holds back.
 And I’m terrified to listen to the news with my kids around because there is a massive amount of horrifying insanity happening in the world these days.
 I never thought I’d have to protect my kids from the radio, but I do.

 These CDs are educational. (yup, I just turned into my mother.
 I’m so very old.)
 But seriously.
 They introduce a little culture into their young minds and challenge them to think about what they’re listening to.
-After the home run of Beethoven Lives Upstairs, we’ve also purchased Mozart’s Magnificent Voyage which has been a success too.
+After the home run of Beethoven Lives Upstairs, we’ve also purchased Mozart’s Magic Fantasy which has been a success too.
 (Obviously one child prefers Beethoven and the other Mozart, but there are much worse things they could be fighting about.)

 We have interesting discussions.
 Beethoven caused my 5 year old to ask what it means to be deaf and how do you talk to a person who is deaf?
 These questions led to a larger discussion about disability and how people manage who don’t have the use of all of their senses.
 I don’t know how else a conversations like that would have come up!